Administrative manager of Labex

 Remanent magnetization: signature of Many-Body Localization, with M. Mueller, Physical Review Letters 118, 237202 (2017).

-At LKB / ENS, Julian conceived, planned and supervised pioneering experiments on individually resolved ultracold atomic Fermi gases in the 1D regime and 1D-3D crossover.
+As a JRC at LKB, Julian conceived, planned and supervised pioneering experiments on individually resolved ultracold atomic Fermi gases in the 1D regime and 1D-3D crossover.
 His studies covered a broad variety of topics ranging from thermodynamics to out-of-equilibrium phenomena and transport with strong interactions.

 C. De Daniloff, M. Tharrault, C. Enesa, C. Salomon, F. Chevy, T. Reimann and J. Struck.
 In Situ Thermometry of Fermionic Cold-Atom Quantum Wires.
 Phys.
 Rev. Lett.
 127:113602 (2021).